Meet the Team

 Lindsey Allen, AA

-Lindsey serves as the Juvenile/Adult Mediator and Sentencing Circles Coordinator in Avery and Mitchell Counties.
+Lindsey serves as the Juvenile Programs Team Lead, as well as mediator and Sentencing Circles Coordinator in Avery and Mitchell Counties.
 She has been an active community member, teacher, and mentor in the High Country for over 10 years.
 She advocates for the right of every community member to have access to peaceful conflict resolution.

 Theresa Banks, EdD